dorota-testing/laravel-protected-api/README.md

 url/project-name/api/auth/profile

 This is a GET call, requires the token.
-Returns mesage about successful logout.
+Returns the info of the logged in user.
+Useful for testing.

 ### Weather